 Following the retirement of our much loved Parish Groundsman, John Farrell, who was the Groundsman for over 10 years, we have engaged in a new contract with RJC Landscape Management.

-RJC will be taking on the Parish work from this month (Feb 2022), which involves; mowing, strimming, weeding, litter-picking, fixing benches and bus shelters and keeping the parish looking great.
+RJC will be taking on the Parish maintenance work from February 2022 which involves; mowing, strimming, weeding, litter-picking, fixing benches and bus shelters and keeping the parish looking great.

 The schedule of works will vary from season to season and it includes the following roads; Court Lane, Dorney Reach Road (public), Harcourt Close, Harcourt Road, Lake End Road, Marsh Lane, Meadow Way, Oak Stubbs Lane, Southfield Close, Village Road.